influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 * `KAPACITOR_SKIP_CONFIG_OVERRIDES` &ndash; could be used to set the value for `skip-config-overrides`.
-* `KAPACITOR_INFLUXDB_0_URLS_0` &ndash; could be used to set the value of the first URL item in the URLS array in the first Influxdb property grouping, i.e. `[infludxb][0].[urls][0]`.
+* `KAPACITOR_INFLUXDB_0_URLS_0` &ndash; could be used to set the value of the first URL item in the URLS array in the first Influxdb property grouping table, i.e. `[infludxb][0].[urls][0]`.
 * `KAPACITOR_STORAGE_BOLTDB` &ndash; could be used to set the path to the boltdb directory used for storage, i.e. `[storage].botldb`.